jswymer/mydoctest/articles/madeira-powerbi.md

 <properties
-	pageTitle="Using the Project "Madeira" Content Pack for Power BI | Project Madeira" description="Using the Project "Madeira" content pack for Power BI" services=""
+	pageTitle="Using the Project “Madeira” Content Pack for Power BI | Project Madeira" description="Using the Project “Madeira” content pack for Power BI" services=""
 	documentationCenter="Madeira"
 	authors="edupont"/>